Urology AI - Visiting Student Scholarship

 Feedback + Evaluations

-PowerPoint presentation required at conclusion of rotation.
+A 20-minute presentation is required at conclusion of rotation.
 Evaluations will be completed by the Program Director in close collaboration with faculty, residents and fellows.
 Grades for transcript purposes will be based on each student's home institution grade options.